danelee2601/hilcodec_inductive_bias.github.io/README.md

 ## Results
-NB! the training is still on-going.
-The results presented are from a trained model at a training step of 120k out of 500k.
-The quality is expected to further improve with further training.
+The results presented are from a trained model at a training step of 200k out of 500k with effective batch size of 32.

 | Ground Truth (test sample) | Reconstructed Sample (v1.2) | Reconstructed Sample (v1.1) |
 | --- |----------------------------|----------------------|